-5.1 From 1990 until December 1994, Ferdinand Nahimana, Jean-Bosco Barayagwiza, Hassan Ngeze and Georges Ruggiu conspired among themselves and with others to work out a plan with the intent to exterminate the civilian Tutsi population and eliminate the moderate Hutu.
+5.1 From 1990 until December 1994, Jean-Bosco Barayagwiza, Ferdinand Nahimana, Félicien Kabuga, Hassan Ngeze and Georges Ruggiu conspired among themselves and with others to work out a plan with the intent to exterminate the civilian Tutsi population and eliminate members of the opposition.
 The components of this plan consisted of, among other things, the broadcasting of messages of ethnic hatred and incitement to violence, the training of and distribution of weapons to militiamen, as well as the preparation of lists of people to be eliminated and the broadcasting of their identities.
 In executing the plan, they organized and ordered the massacres perpetrated against the Tutsi population and moderate Hutu, and at the same time incited, aided and participated in them.

-Incitement and Broadcasts:
+Incitement and Broadcasts

-- 5.2 The incitement of ethnic hatred and violence was a fundamental part of the plan put in place.
+- 5.2 The incitement to ethnic hatred and violence was a fundamental part of the plan put in place.
 It was articulated, before and during the genocide, by politicians and businessmen, members of the Government and local authorities, and by elements of the FAR. - 5.3 The 1990s saw the development of several publications in Rwanda which were designed to ensure that the message of ethnic hatred and incitement to violence was disseminated.
-In 1990, individuals in President Habyarimana's circle, including Ferdinand Nahimana, Jean-Bosco Barayagwiza and Joseph Nzirorera, formed the newspaper Kangura for the purpose of defending the extremist Hutu ideology.
-Ferdinand Nahimana, Jean-Bosco Barayagwiza and Casimir Bizimungu took part in editing some articles published in the Kangura. - 5.4 Hassan Ngeze, a founding member of the CDR and a close collaborator of Jean-Bosco Barayagwiza, was appointed editor-inchief of the newspaper Kangura.
-In December 1990, the newspaper published the Ten Commandments of the Bahutus, which was not only an outright call to show contempt and hatred for the Tutsi minority but also to slander and persecute Tutsi women.
+In 1990, individuals in President Habyarimana's circle, including Jean-Bosco Barayagwiza, Ferdinand Nahimana and Joseph Nzirorera, formed the newspaper Kangura for the purpose of defending the extremist Hutu ideology. - 5.4 Hassan Ngeze, a founding member of the CDR and a close collaborator of Jean-Bosco Barayagwiza, was appointed editor-in-chief of the newspaper Kangura.
+In December 1990, the newspaper published the "Ten Commandments of the Bahutus", which was not only an outright call to show contempt and hatred for the Tutsi minority but also to slander and persecute Tutsi women. - 5.5 On 4 December 1991, at the conclusion of a meeting chaired by the Head of State, Juvénal Habyarimana, a military commission was given the task of finding an answer to the following question: "What do we need to do in order to defeat the enemy militarily in the media and politically?"
+The newspaper Kangura wrote approvingly of the meeting.